MBB-team/VBA-toolbox/_wiki/Structure-of-VBA's-generative-model.md

 ## Definitions & Notations

-Let us first recall the notations that are used when experimentally observing the behaviour of a subject:
+Let us first recall the notations that are used in VBA:

 - $$y$$: experimentally measured **data**.
 These can be categorial or continuous.
-In the example above, data are composed of the observed choice at each trial.
+In the Q-learning example above, data are composed of the sequence of observed trial-by-trial choices.
-- $$x$$: **hidden states** at time or trial $$t$$.
-These are time-dependent, and their motion is controlled by the **evolution function** (see below).
+- $$x$$: **hidden states**.
+These are time-dependent model variables, and their dynamics is controlled by the **evolution function** (see below).
 In the example above, hidden states are the value of each accessible action.
 - $$\theta$$: **evolution parameters**.
 These determine the evolution function of hidden states.
 In the example above, the only evolution parameter is the learning rate.
 - $$\phi$$: **observation parameters**.
 These determine the **observation mapping**.
 In the example above, the only observation parameter is the inverse temperature.
 - $$u$$: experimentally controlled **inputs**.
 In the example above, the inputs are the reward delivered to the subject.